 The Information Content of Stock Splits.

-Google (whose stock is known today as Alphabet), meanwhile, split its stock only once, in 2014, giving shareholders a new, non-voting share for every share they already owned.
-The split cemented the long-term control of the company’s founders — a controversial action that Facebook (known today as Meta) tried to repeat with a new class of non-voting shares of its own, before dropping the idea after protests from shareholders.
+Google (whose stock is now known as Alphabet), meanwhile, split its stock in 2014, giving shareholders a new, non-voting share for every share they already owned, and again underwent a conventional 20-for-1 split in July 2022.
+The 2014 split cemented the long-term control of the company’s founders — a controversial action that Facebook (now known as Meta) attempted to replicate with a new class of non-voting shares of its own, before abandoning the idea following protests from shareholders.
+Stock splits don’t change your voting power; votes scale in the same proportion as the split, so your percentage control stays the same.
+For example, if you held 100 Netflix shares (100 votes) before the split, you’d hold 1,000 shares (1,000 votes) after, but your percentage of total voting power stays precisely the same because everyone’s votes scale 10x.

 Stock splits can certainly excite investors, but remember – they don’t directly affect the value of an underlying business.
 If you’re investing in a company after a stock split, approach it with the same level of analysis and curiosity that you would for any other company.
-It’s important to always do your research before investing.
-While a stock split can be a good sign, other metrics like revenue growth and market opportunity are much more important.
+It’s essential to conduct thorough research before making any investment.
+While a stock split can be a positive sign, other key metrics, such as revenue growth and market opportunity, are far more critical.